kartonfarkas/api_docs/source/suite/index.rst

  * the API URL based on the Emarsys environment you use (e.g. `https://suite5.emarsys.net/api/v2/`)
  * your *username* and *secret* for the API (please request them from your contact person)

 Our API is rate limited, please read the details at :doc:`get_started/rate_limiting`.
-And there's a general 8MB limit for request payload size.
+Please also note that there is a general 8MB limit for the request payload size.

 Requests to the API must be authenticated.
 The authentication method of the API is WSSE, see :doc:`get_started/authentication`.
 The following is a list of examples for how to authenticate with